jguadagno/jguadagno.github.io/_posts/2020-09-19-priorities.md

 ## Me Now

 Thanks to the proverbial kick in the pants, and some medication, I am back on track.
 I watch what I eat now.
-I have five smaller meals a day that are heart-healthy, including vegetables, fruits, etc. I’ve avoided fried foods, foods high in salt, and most sweets.
-I’ve stopped drinking alcohol.
+I have five smaller meals a day that are heart-healthy, including vegetables, fruits, etc. I've avoided fried foods, foods high in salt, and most sweets.
+I've stopped drinking alcohol.
 I try to get around 15,000 steps a day now, which is really hard to be stuck at home.

-You’ll notice I used the word to avoid.
+You'll notice I used the word to avoid.
 I did not eliminate fried foods, sweets, etc. I just have them way less frequently.
 The reason being is you still have to live, and cutting everything out usually leads to failure.

 Looking at the previous list